sferrini/Swift-Community-Best-Practices/README.markdown

 The Swift runtime will make sure that the singleton is created and accessed in a thread-safe manner.

-Singletons should generally just be named "sharedInstance" unless you have a compelling reason to name it otherwise
+Singletons should generally just be named "`sharedInstance`" unless you have a compelling reason to name it otherwise

 Because singletons are so easy in Swift and because consistent naming saves you so much time you will have even more chances to complain about how singletons are an anti-pattern and should be avoided at all costs.
 Your fellow developers will thank you.